 These are common definitions of travel terminology and how they impact the university.

-Conference Registration - Registration prior to travel should be purchased using an Individually Billed Travel (IBT) card, purchasing card or a requisition through the BSC Purchasing Area requisition process.
+Conference Registration - Registration prior to travel should be purchased using an Individually Billed Travel (IBT) card, purchasing card or a requisition through the Procurement Purchasing Area requisition process.

 Conservation of Funds - it is expected that all university travel is planned and conducted to achieve maximum cost efficiency.
 All expenses must be reasonable, necessary, appropriately documented/explained and properly approved.